Sugihiru/SpamFilterBot/README.md

 ## Why KakaoTalk file ?
 We decided to use KakaoTalk file for generating data because it's the current platform we use for communication (so bigger data).
-Parsing class [a relative link](./DataGenerator/src/main/java/dataGenerator/ParsingMessagesFromFile.java) can be re-implemented with another support platform.
+Parsing class, [here](./DataGenerator/src/main/java/dataGenerator/ParsingMessagesFromFile.java), can be re-implemented with another support platform.

 ## Why Discord Bot ?
 Discord bot because Discord is popular, have a great documentation, in English (KakaoTalk documentation is in Korean for major parts).